The Swedish tax system - a brief introductionTax in Sweden is divided between municipal and state taxes, and taxes increases in line with income.

 Taxation of a Swedish company car

-If you commute and pay SINK tax, you pay 25% tax (2018) on your Danish or Swedish company car.
+If you commute and pay SINK tax, you pay 25 percent tax (2019) on your Danish or Swedish company car.
 On the other hand, if you pay ordinary Swedish tax, you pay tax on your company car at the tax rate your other income is taxed at.